-Of those who traveled to faraway places to prevent the spread of tyranny in World Wars I and II, many never returned.
+Of those who travelled to faraway places to prevent the spread of tyranny in World Wars I and II, many never returned.
 Their lives were lost in defense of our American way of life.
 Memorial Day is a time to honor those who never came home.

 The Korean War, sometimes referred to as “The Forgotten War,” saw well over 37,000 members of the United States Armed Forces make the supreme sacrifice.
 Memorial Day is a way to make sure those who fought and died on the Korean Peninsula are never forgotten.

-As the fear of communism gripped the nation in the early 1960s, the United States asked its young men and women to travel to a land many had never heard of called Vietnam.
+As the fear of communism gripped the nation in the late 1950s and early 1960s, the United States asked its young men and women to travel to a land many had never heard of called Vietnam.
 Approximately 60,000 of the 3.4 million troops deployed to the Southeast Asia Theater of Operations never returned.
 Monday is an opportunity to commemorate those who paid the ultimate price.